therealklanni/sublime-settings/README.md

 OR

-Click the Preferences.sublime-settings link in the repository browser (GitHub) and copy/paste that into your User Preferences.
+Click the `Preferences.sublime-settings` link in the repository browser (GitHub) and copy/paste the file contents into your User Preferences.

 ## Sublime Text 2 packages you should use